 In Terence Rattigan’s original script, fictional aviation industrialist John Ridgefield (Ralph Richardson) is obsessed with the race to break the sound barrier.
 John’s son Christopher (Denholm Elliot of A Room with a View) dies trying to learn to fly, so desperate is he to win his father’s respect.
 Daughter Susan (Ann Todd) marries Tony Garthwaite (Nigel Patrick), an ex- RAF flier who becomes Ridgefield’s key test pilot very much to Susan’s displeasure.
 Competing aviation company de Havilland suffers a loss when Geoffrey de Havilland Jr. dies in a test flight.
 Tony pushes Ridgefield’s new jet close to the sound barrier, where the airframe buffets so badly some say the barrier is a wall in the sky that can’t be broken.
 Susan thinks it madness to risk lives in a race to be the first to fly Mach 1, but Tony and especially John feel that the effort is all-important.
 Tony recruits Philip Peel (John Justin of The Thief of Bagdad), an old flying buddy and even better pilot.

 The exciting The Sound Barrier has a weird take on the role of family in society.
-The technocrat millionaire John Ridgefield can be an overbearing bully but the show endorses him as a moral visionary who sees beyond the limits of bourgeois values.
+The technocrat millionaire John Ridgefield is an overbearing bully yet the show endorses him as a moral visionary who sees beyond the limits of bourgeois values.
 The tycoon pushes his experts and pilots to extremes.
 Son Christopher would rather kill himself than say ‘no’ to John.
 Aviation is everything, and only the worthy can become knights of the air.

 A woman’s place is to shut up and birth new pilots.